blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] Repository includes a complete developer documentation
 - [ ] Developer documentation includes all installation steps, including prerequisites (with link to the specific part in the tool documentation whenever needed)
-- [ ] Anyone, on any operating system, can fulfill the prerequisites for development (dev and testing tools) within an hour

 ### Testing

 - [ ] Repository includes testing tools
 - [ ] Repository includes unit tests
-- [ ] Repository includes a complete documentation of esting tools, methodes and conventions
+- [ ] Repository includes a complete documentation of testing tools, methodes and conventions
 - [ ] Anyone can install testing tools and run the tests by only refering to the documentation

 ### Release management